harrietty/harrietryder.co.uk/src/blog/goals-2019.md

 Metric: 12 books read by the end of the year

 8. 💰 **Generate a side income** I want to develop a side project that delivers an income.
-No matter how small, I want to land on something that I can continue to work at in the future, something I that gives a bit of meaning/legitimacy to the work I do outside of work and excited me.
+No matter how small, I want to land on something that I can continue to work at in the future, something I that gives a bit of meaning/legitimacy to the work I do outside of work and excites me.
 This might be freelance stuff, or building an App with the intention of getting it in an app store.

 Metric: Make >£1 profit doing something outside of work